Vacuum interrupter: Sealed for lifetime

 Due to their manufacturing process, vacuum interrupters are proved to be "sealed for lifetime".
 This avoids the need for monitoring systems or tightness tests as stated in the IEEE std C37.100.1 on paragraph 6.8.3.

 Overvoltage effects

 Under certain circumstances, the vacuum circuit breaker can force the current in the circuit to zero before the natural zero (and reversal of current) in the alternating-current circuit.
 If interrupter operation timing is unfavorable with respect to the AC-voltage waveform (when the arc is extinguished but the contacts are still moving and ionization has not yet dissipated in the interrupter), the voltage may exceed the gap's withstand voltage.
 This can re-ignite the arc, causing abrupt transient currents.
 In either case, oscillation is introduced into the system that may result in significant overvoltage.
 Vacuum-interrupter manufacturers address these concerns by selecting contact materials and designs to minimize current chopping.
-To protect equipment from overvoltage, vacuum switchgears usually include surge arresters.
+To protect equipment from overvoltage, vacuum switchgear usually includes surge arresters.

 Nowadays, with very low current chopping, vacuum circuit breakers will not induce an overvoltage that could reduce insulation from surrounding equipment.